curationexperts/iris/README.md

    *note:* use ` &` to start in the background, or run redis in a new terminal session

+## Integration with a geoblacklight-based app

+If you want your fedora objects to be indexed in another solr instance that is used by a geoblacklight app, set the environment variable to point to that solr instance:

+`export GEOBLACKLIGHT_SOLR_URL="http://127.0.0.1:8987/solr/development"`

+Indexing into the geoblacklight solr happens in a background job, so make sure your environment is configured to run background jobs.

 ## Install Geo_works dependencies

 1. GDAL